gatsbyjs/gatsby/docs/blog/2018-03-07-why-we-created-the-plugin-library/index.md

 ## Jobs to be done

-After compiling data from the interviews, I drew what’s called an “empathy map” in UX design to put myself in the shoes of Gatsby users.
-This map describes a summary of what the typical Gatsby user experienced when searching for plugins.
+After compiling data from the interviews, I drew what’s called an “empathy map” to put myself in the shoes of Gatsby users.
+This map describes what a Gatsby users usually experienced when searching for plugins.

 ![Empathy map](empathy-map.png)

-To summarize the pain points, most Gatsby fans need to use plugins and it takes them a lot of time browsing through the plugin list and searching example sites to figure out what plugins they need and want.
-They also frequently mention how difficult it was to build their own plugin with no tutorials available.
+This map reflects how it took most people a lot of time browsing through the plugin list and searching example sites to figure out what plugins they need and want.
+They also frequently mentioned how difficult it was to build their own plugin with no tutorials available.

-People want to:
+With the empathy map and the interviews as our guide, we learned that most people want to:

 1. Find the best, most recent, and relevant plugin, library, or component for their site.
 2. Learn how to build a plugin.